Trump Administration Says It 'Cannot Participate' In Impeachment Inquiry

 "Because participating in this inquiry under the current unconstitutional posture would inflict lasting institutional harm on the executive branch and lasting damage to the separation of powers, you have left the president no choice."

-Translation: No documents and no witnesses.
+Translation: no documents and no witnesses.

 On a conference call with reporters, however, a senior administration official would not commit to cooperating with Democrats even if there were a formal vote.